Building an Advice Relationship Based on Financial Wellness

 Financial planning is heavily influenced by the emotions and feelings we have about money.
+It’s essential to dig into these in order to forge a more meaningful financial professional-client relationship.
 To build deeper advice relationships with your clients, start by understanding where they are coming from, where they are currently, and where they want to be.

 By learning about the driving forces that influence them daily, you can help your clients gain insights into their financial lives that will positively impact their well-being.

 My method for discovering this deeply personal information is through discussions about family, finances, and future—or the 3Fs—and I believe this strategy is critical to building a path to financial success.

 When I sit down with a client for the first time, I introduce this concept to them and explain that it will give us an understanding of where they are in life, where they have been, and where they want to be.

 Start with the client’s family.
 Money is worthless if it can’t provide options to your clients and their families.
 Each generation wants their children to have greater advantages than they did.
 Financial professionals help with this aspiration by setting the next generation up for financial success.

 Family influence and outreach is a fascinating aspect of personal financial planning and financial motivation.
 Financial professionals often focus solely on their client’s immediate family needs.
 This strategy completely disregards the impact those outside the direct family can have on their finances.